 Cumberland was responsible for the formulation, development and FDA approval of both Acetadote and Caldolor.
 Our Medical Advisory Board has helped us identify additional opportunities that address unmet or poorly met medical needs.
 As a result, Cumberland has successfully designed, formulated and completed the preclinical studies for a cholesterol reducing agent for use in the hospital setting.

 During 2017, we completed a Phase I study which defined the pharmacokinetic properties and provided a favorable safety profile for this new product candidate.
-The study results and a proposed clinical development plan were discussed with the FDA and, as a result, in 2018 a Phase II study was initiated, with enrollment continuing in 2019.
+The study results and a proposed clinical development plan were discussed with the FDA.